chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 #### [10] Bundling of Tasks

 Sometimes we create multiple tasks to do multiple things, then we need to monitor them collectively.
-The `Task` comes with some handly ways to bundle multiple tasks into a single `Task` and work on that.
+The `Task` comes with some handy ways to bundle multiple tasks into a single `Task` and work on that.
 Some of those methods are

 * `Task.WhenAll(Task[])` -> `Task`
 * `Task.WhenAny(Task[])` -> `Task<Task>`